 - North Carolina Local Health Department Accreditation Board

-- North Carolina Association of County Commissioners – Board of Directors; Chair, Health and Human Services Steering Committee
+- North Carolina Association of County Commissioners – Board of Directors and chair of the Health and Human Services Steering Committee

-In addition, Bob served on the Alamance Eldercare and the Burlington-Alamance Sister Cities Boards of Directors and regularly attended Community Council meetings, Working Women Wednesdays luncheons of the Women’s Resource Center (of which he is a member), Alamance-Burlington School System functions, and many other community forums, meetings, and events.
+In addition, Bob served on the Alamance Eldercare and the Burlington-Alamance Sister Cities boards and regularly attended Community Council meetings, Working Women Wednesdays luncheons of the Women’s Resource Center (of which he is a member), Alamance-Burlington School System functions, and many other community forums, meetings, and events.

 “I am proud of the work that I’ve done in my first term as Commissioner,” says Bob.
 “I’ve learned so much.
-It’s been an honor as well as a pleasure to serve my community in these many ways.”
+It’s been an honor and a pleasure to serve my community.”

-In addition to his work as County Commissioner, Bob has a history of accomplishments throughout his time in Alamance County, whether as part of his career at Alamance Regional Medical Center or through his work with community organizations, all of which have helped improve the well-being of others and made Alamance County a better place to live, work, and play.
-Some of the highlights include:
+Bob also has a track record of achievement in Alamance County in his career at Alamance Regional Medical Center and his work with community organizations, seeking to improve the well-being of others and making Alamance County a better place to live, work and raise a family.
+These include:

-- Helped to establish, as one of its co-founders, Healthy Alamance, a collaboration among ARMC, the County Health Department, the County Department of Social Services, the United Way, and other community organizations to assess and improve the community’s health.
+- Co-founded Healthy Alamance, a collaboration among ARMC, the County Health Department, the County Department of Social Services, the United Way, and other community organizations, to assess and improve the community’s health.
 Assisted in establishing Healthy Alamance’s Food Collaborative.

-- Helped to establish the Alamance Racial Equity Alliance (AREA), a community of anti-racist people that encourages the transformation of thought through trainings and events to advance racial equity and end racism.
+- Helped establish the Alamance Racial Equity Alliance (AREA), a community of anti-racist people that encourages the transformation of thought through training and events to advance racial equity and end racism.

-- Played a key role in the transition of the Scott Clinic in northern Alamance County from a private physician’s office to the Scott Community Health Center, a nonprofit, federally qualified health center under the auspices of Piedmont Health Services, Inc., ensuring the continuation and expansion of access to medical care in that part of the community.
+- Played a key role in the transition of the Scott Clinic in northern Alamance County from a private physician’s office to the Scott Community Health Center, a nonprofit, federally qualified health center.
+Under the auspices of Piedmont Health Services, the Scott Center ensures the expansion of access to medical care in that part of the community.

-- Oversaw the recruitment of numerous primary and specialty physicians, including establishing new physician office practices, increasing access to medical care throughout Alamance County.
+- Oversaw the recruitment of many primary and specialty physicians, including establishing new medical practices, increasing access to health care throughout Alamance County.

-- As Board Chair, provided leadership to Alamance County Community Services Agency, Inc. in developing the affordable housing project, Apple Tree Village, off Apple Street in Burlington.
+- Led the Alamance County Community Services Agency, as board chair, in developing the affordable housing project, Apple Tree Village, off Apple Street in Burlington.

-- Served as the lead ARMC executive in creating and initially developing The Village At Brookwood, a continuing care retirement community in Burlington, and developing the hospital’s replacement skilled nursing facility, Edgewood Place.
+- Served as the lead ARMC executive in creating The Village At Brookwood, a continuing care retirement community in Burlington, and developing the hospital’s skilled nursing facility, Edgewood Place.

-- Served as the lead ARMC executive in creating and developing the Mebane Outpatient Center, now called Cone Health MedCenter Mebane, expanding access to primary and specialty physicians and a full array of health services in eastern Alamance County.
+- Helped lead ARMC efforts to develop the Mebane Outpatient Center (now Cone Health MedCenter Mebane), expanding access to primary and specialty physicians and a full array of health services in eastern Alamance County.

-- Provided ARMC executive oversight to the directors, whom were employed by ARMC, of the successful community organizations Open Door Clinic of Alamance County, Healthy Alamance, and Alamance ElderCare.
+- Provided ARMC executive oversight and support to the directors of Open Door Clinic of Alamance County, Healthy Alamance, and Alamance ElderCare.

-- Co-founded, directed, and played lead saxophone in the Alamance Jazz Band, now in its 32nd year, an 18-piece jazz ensemble formed under the auspices of Alamance Arts (formerly Alamance County Arts Council) to provide a forum for those interested in performing and/or enjoying music of the big band idiom, a true American art form.
+- Co-founded, directed, and played lead saxophone in the Alamance Jazz Band, now in its 32nd year, an 18-piece jazz ensemble formed under the auspices of Alamance Arts (formerly Alamance County Arts Council) to provide a forum for those interested in performing or enjoying big band music, a true American art form.